Loupau38/Fake-ShapeBot-2.0/README.md

 - /global-pause : Pauses the bot globally
 - /global-unpause : Unpauses the bot globally
 - /stop : Stops the bot

+## Small additional features :

+- If the bot is mentioned, it should react with `:robot:`
+- If one (and only one) blueprint code is detected in a message, the bot will react with the alpha version of that blueprint